hammlab/MinimaxFilter/src/readme.md

 [privacyLDA](privacyLDA.py) is a heuristic proposed in [Hamm'16] which is similar to linear discriminant analysis (LDA).

-[privacyPLS](privacyPLS.py) is an implementation of another privacy-preserving filter from [Enev et al., Annual Computer Security Applications Conference (ACSAC), p.149, 2012.]
+[privacyPLS](privacyPLS.py) is an implementation of another privacy-preserving filter from Enev et al., Annual Computer Security Applications Conference (ACSAC), 2012.